iOS SDK development guide

 1. Pre-resolution

-Enable caching and pre-resolve key domain names.
-We recommend doing this when the app starts.
+Enable caching and pre-resolve key domains at app startup.

-In the AppDelegate's application:didFinishLaunchingWithOptions: method, pre-resolve the domain names used in your business and cache the results in local memory.
+In the AppDelegate's application:didFinishLaunchingWithOptions: method, pre-resolve the domain names used in your application, and cache the results in local memory.

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {